 As the calendar year kicks off in Namibia, temperatures are very hot.
 Being in the southern hemisphere, it’s the height of summer.
-The average temperature hovers between a low of 19°C and a high of 30°C. The start of January is a popular time of year to visit Namibia, with Christmas holidays continuing with New Year.
+The average temperature hovers between a low of 19°C and a high of 30°C. The start of January is a popular time of year to visit Namibia, with the Christmas holidays continuing with the New Year.

 But the rest of the month is considered low season.
 In fact, visitors at this time of year should expect heavy rains, which fall across an average of 14 days – but that’s only 46 millimeters of rainfall spread across these days.
 Humidity can be high, but for much of the country, it’s fairly low – in Windhoek (the capital city), for example, it’s 41%.
 Not exactly the best time to visit Namibia.